jipearson/UFOs/README.md

 ![](static/images/readme1.png)

 - ***Filter search section:*** In the lower left of our webpage we find a "Filter Search" section (shown below).
-In this section we find five text input boxes that allow us to filter our table by one or even multiple free form entries.
+In this section we find five text input boxes that allow us to filter our table by one or even multiple free form entries.<br/>
 ![](static/images/readme2.png)